ssideris/Data_Engineering_Concepts/Containerized ETL Procedures for Local Infrastructures using Python, Docker & Docker Compose/README.md

 ### Anaconda Installation

+* Avoid this step in case you have python already installed localy.
+I am working on a [virtual machine environment](https://github.com/ssideris/Data_Engineering_Concepts/tree/main/Virtual%20Machine%20Instance%20Creation%20using%20Google%20Cloud.pdf) and so I need to get it installed.

 We install Anaconda as it includes Python 3.9 which we need to run in Terminal.
 Visit the [link](https://www.anaconda.com/download) and choose the installer that fits your OS.
 I choose the Linux Installer.